zapal-tech/matrix-stack/README.md

 # element-docker-demo

-element-docker-demo is a minimal example of how to rapidly stand up a Matrix 2.0 stack using Docker, featuring:
+element-docker-demo is a minimal example of how to rapidly stand up a Matrix 2.0 stack on macOS or Linux using Docker,
+featuring:

  * Element Web
  * Element Call